HumanSignal/label-studio/docs/source/templates/inventory_tracking.md

 </View>
 ```

+Let's get trough configuration. `View` is used only for layout purposes.
+The main thing here is the `value` in `PolygonLabels`, it allows us to load labels dynamically for every task from related array in task data, one `Label` per item.
+Every parameter from such item in data will be present as parameter in generated `Label` tag.

+Also there is new `html` parameter for `Label` tag which allows to display rich content as label.
+This content should be html-escaped:
+- `<` &rarr; `&lt;`
+- `"` &rarr; `&quot;`
+- `>` &rarr; `&gt;`
+- etc.

+Stored value still comes from `value` parameter, it's required.

+You can also use usual static `Label`s inside `Labels` tag in combination with dynamic ones — static labels will be displayed first.

+## Example data

 We use `value=$objects` so we should set `objects` field in task data as the source for generated labels, every item contains parameters for such tags, these parameters can be different for every label, the only required is `value`. `html` content should be string-escaped, so it's better to use single quotes here.

-## Example data

 ```json
 {